lylin17/safety/README.md

 1. Detailed description of the solution provided in solution.ipynb
 	- Notebook outputs data_min.npy, data_range.npy and feat_sel.npy which are used by train.py and test.py
-	- Notebook reproduces model.h5 (Prerequisites point 2)
+	- Notebook reproduces model.h5

 2. To reproduced dataset with engineered features (preprocess.csv, Prerequisites point 2), run preprocess_train.py script as follows:

 <pre><code>python preprocess_train.py</code></pre>

-3. To reproduce the final model file trained on the full data (model_full.h5, Prerequisites point 2), run train.py script as follows:
+3. To reproduce the final model file trained on the full data, run train.py script as follows:

 <pre><code>python train.py</code></pre>